Kermalis/VGMusicStudio/README.md

 ## To Do (No particular order)

-* Fix pausing not always releasing the instruments
+* Fix pausing/stopping not always releasing the instruments
-* Fix cross-thread communications between the UI and the currently-playing instruments
+* Fix playing a song while one is already playing stopping at first
 * Add Noise & Wave instruments
 * Fix frequencies of SquareWave instruments
-* Fix playing a song while one is already playing stopping at first
 * Config & UI
 * Add reverse playback
 * Add pitch & volume modulation